The Sharjah Government Pavilion sets the roadmap for a sustainable digital future at GITEX Global 2023

 PHOTO

-Sharjah: On its first day at GITEX Global 2023, the Sharjah Government Pavilion drew the attention of several dignitaries and heads of government departments.
+DUBAI, UAE/PRNewswire/ -- On its first day at GITEX Global 2023, the Sharjah Government Pavilion drew the attention of several dignitaries and heads of government departments.
 They were briefed on a range of innovative projects presented by eleven government entities under the slogan "Towards a Sustainable Digital Future."
-This initiative outlines the future trajectory of government services that the emirate aspires to provide, emphasizing optimal investment in cutting-edge virtual reality technologies, artificial intelligence, and space technology.
+This initiative outlines the future trajectory of government services that the emirate aspires to provide, emphasising optimal investment in cutting-edge virtual reality technologies, artificial intelligence, and space technology.

 Sheikh Saud bin Sultan Al Qasimi, Director of the Sharjah Digital Office and Chairman of the Supreme Committee of the Sharjah Government Pavilion at GITEX Global 2023, welcomed, H.E Martina Strong, the United States Ambassador to the United Arab Emirates, H.E Dr. Mohammed Hamad Al Kuwaiti, Head of UAE Cybersecurity Council, H.E Khalid Jassim Al Midfa, Chairman of the Sharjah Commerce and Tourism Development Authority, H.E Dr. Khalifa Musabah Al Tunaiji, Head of the Holy Quran Academy in Sharjah, H.E Sheikh Salem bin Mohammed Al Qasimi Director of the Sharjah Commerce and Tourism Development Authority, and H.E Dr. Ohood Al Shuhail, Director-General of the Ajman Digital Government.